-- Set firm boundaries with other people: Make it clear if you don’t want to talk about or hear more details about a dreadful event.
+- Set firm boundaries with other people: Make it very clear if you don’t want to talk about or hear more details about a dreadful event.

 - Change the topic when bad news become the focus of a conversation – or simply excuse yourself to the bathroom.

-- Take a book or audiobook to appointments where you might spend some time – instead of browsing the magazines in the waiting area
+- Take a book or audiobook to appointments where you might spend some time – instead of browsing the magazines in the waiting area.

 Self-care like you mean it

-Start taking small steps towards reducing your media exposure and see how it makes you feel.
+Start by taking small steps.
+Reduce your media exposure and see how it makes you feel.
 Some steps may feel uncomfortable at first.
-But as soon as you’ll notice how much this tip improves your mental health, it’ll get much easier.
+But as soon as you’ll notice how much your mental health improves, it’ll get much easier.

 More and more regular news outlets offer a section of good news.
 Just be careful with links to other sections if you’re really sensitive.
 Here are a few examples:

 The result of this self-care tip for mental health